nionio6915/LPC1768-RepRapFirmware-Files/README.md

 The Complex_Menu and current menu folder contains the menus with my editsof what I am using currently.
 Thanks Phaedrux's on the duet forums for pointing me there,
 https://github.com/mudcruzr/Duet-Maestro-12864-Menu-Files

 This graphic is REALLY rough, but will give you the idea of what is going on with menu capabilities.
+You can directly control and adjust temperature for the bed and hotend, adjust the flow rate, fan speed etc. from the main menu.
+There are sub-menus for movign axis, setting temps, etc...
+Oncve you start a print, you have the option to "BABYSTEP" and PAUSE/ABORT as well.

 ![](images/curent_menu.png)